hchiam/learning-react-apollo/README.md

 ### You can use Apollo hooks to:

-- manually set the `fetch` policy, to override old Apollo local cache
+- manually set the `fetchPolicy` option to `"network-first"`, to override old Apollo local cache
-- "manually" update the cache upon mutation, to override old Apollo local cache
+- "manually" update the local cache query upon mutation, to override old Apollo local cache
 - refetch queries with `useQuery`'s `refetch` when `useMutation` `onCompleted`

   - (like when you want to update UI in the FE after deleting some DB data in the BE)